rdiff-backup/rdiff-backup/README.md

     $ cmake .

 After building you can install `rdiff` and `librsync` for system-wide use.
-The destination is controlled by `--prefix` and related options to `./configure`.

     $ sudo make install